-This UPWP does not commit SKATS to doing a Strategic Assessment.
-If during the UPWP time period that position changes, it is anticipated that ODOT and DLCD would be the lead agencies and do the majority of the work with SKATS staff providing the data inputs to the strategic model and reviewing the model outputs and reports.
+- 1. SKATS staff will monitor work on this issue by the Land Conservation and Development Commission and Oregon Transportation Commission and their related departments and keep the TAC and Policy Committee updated. - 2.
+This UPWP does not commit SKATS to doing a Strategic Assessment or related work toward GHG reduction planning.
+Should the SKATS Policy Committee and/or the local jurisdictions in the metropolitan area agree to undertake a Strategic Assessment, it would require ODOT and DLCD to be the lead agencies and do the majority of the work; SKATS staff would provide the data inputs to the strategic model and/or review the model outputs and reports.